Article Overview: Best Things to Do in Yellowstone National Park

 Best Time to Visit Yellowstone National Park is in the fall.
 With the hectic and cramped summer season over and kids back in school visitation to the park tapers off and access becomes much easier.
 The fall also provides excellent wildlife viewing opportunities and fall foliage.

-Best Things to Do in Yellowstone National Park
+Top 5 Best Things to Do in Yellowstone

-There are so many things to do and see in Yellowstone, but my favorite is taking in the staggering beauty of the Grand Canyon of the Yellowstone and Lower Yellowstone Falls.
+There are so many things to do in Yellowstone, but a personal favorite for me is taking in the staggering beauty of the Grand Canyon of the Yellowstone and Lower Yellowstone Falls.

 The best spot to see Lower Yellowstone Falls from is from Artist Point.
 The name is a bit of a misnomer as Thomas Moran’s famed Yellowstone paintings are from what is today called Lookout Point, nonetheless Artist Point provides the best vantage of the canyon and falls in all their glory.

-The largest hot spring in the United States and in my opinion the most beautiful in the world.
+The largest hot spring in the United States (and in my opinion the most beautiful in the world) is a must add to your list of things to do in Yellowstone National Park.

 Walk the boardwalks of this otherworldly hot spring and peer into its depths as you read interpretive signs telling you all about how this natural wonder was formed and just what is going on beneath your feet.